 - D. The Fire Marshal upon receipt of such application shall cause to be made an inspection of the premises named in the application as the place where it is proposed to give the public display of fireworks.
-If, in the judgment of the Fire Marshal, it would not be hazardous to surrounding property or dangerous to persons to permit such public display of fireworks at such location, he shall approve and return such application to the Village Clerk.
-Such application is then approved and the Village Clerk shall issue a permit in writing to the applicant upon the payment of the permit fee of twenty dollars (\$20.) and submission of evidence of insurance coverage required herein. - E. No permit shall be granted by the Fire Marshal or Village Clerk for the use of floating or parachute fireworks or bombs. - F. No permit shall license the use of fireworks beyond 12:00 p.m. - G. The applicant for a permit shall, at his own expense, employ not less than two (2) police officers or special policemen of the Village of Port Dickinson to maintain traffic control, peace and good order in the area to be used by the applicant.
+If, in the judgment of the Fire Marshal, it would not be hazardous to surrounding property or dangerous to persons to permit such public display of fireworks at such location, he or she shall approve and return such application to the Village Clerk.
+Such application is then approved and the Village Clerk shall issue a permit in writing to the applicant upon the payment of the permit fee and submission of evidence of insurance coverage required herein.
+The amount of such fee shall be set by resolution of the Village Board.
+[Amended 3-12-24, LL 4-2024] - E. No permit shall be granted by the Fire Marshal or Village Clerk for the use of floating or parachute fireworks or bombs. - F. No permit shall license the use of fireworks beyond 12:00 p.m. - G. The applicant for a permit shall, at his own expense, employ not less than two (2) police officers or special policemen of the Village of Port Dickinson to maintain traffic control, peace and good order in the area to be used by the applicant.
 The officers so hired shall have the authority to prevent the use of fireworks which do not conform to this chapter and/or § 405.00 of the Penal Law of the State of New York.